As a guide for the overall academic program and the basis for our school, we teach:

 In grades 7-8 we begin the elective art process with a basic art pencil and paint program designed to teach students foundational art concepts.

-We place such a high premium on the visual arts that we hold our own annual Art Festival; coordinated by the art teachers and PATS that allows all of our students and parents to view and enjoy the art produced by our students.
+We place such a high premium on the visual arts that we hold our own annual Art Fair; coordinated by the art teachers and PATS that allows all of our students and parents to view and enjoy the art produced by our students.
 This has been a great success and is in an integral part of the TPS culture.

 Temecula Preparatory School’s (TPS) K-12 classical instructional model provides a rigorous curriculum which also has a strong focus on the four cardinal virtues.
 In addition to exceeding all of the California State Standards, TPS has developed their own standards which truly cultivate the human experience.